Digital Learning Support

 You will be prompt with a warning message, and again you need to click on Remove this user.

-- Sharing Chrome with Others - If parents and children are sharing the same Mac or PC to do work at home, setting up Chrome profiles for each person will help a bunch!
+- Sharing Chrome with Others - We recommend that all students use their own personally assigned learning device to access learning tools.
+However, If parents and children are sharing the same Mac or PC to do work at home, setting up Chrome profiles for each person will help a bunch!
 It keeps your Google accounts from getting mixed up, and gives everyone their own space.
 Note: when signing into your school Google account, be sure to turn the sync on and say yes to link data.

 - Google Drive Assignment won't load or gives an error message?
 Follow these instructions.

-- Parent access instructions can be found on the right hand side of our Schoology page.
+- Parent access instructions and a video walkthrough can be found on the right hand side of our Schoology page.

 - Schoology has been working hard to prepare for this school year.
 Here's an update from the co-founder on the improvements they've made.